rafael-santiago/eutherpe/doc/BAD-IDEAS-AVOIDER-EN.md

 >In `software` everything is possible!!!!

-I always bothered when listening to him naïve declaration and, I used to mentally answer him in the following way:
+I always bothered when listening to his naïve declaration and, I used to mentally answer him in the following way:

 >Just like in life, in `software` there are many things that you `CAN` do but only a few
->you really `MUST` do...
+>you really `MUST` to...
 And I am not even talking about P vs. NP...

 Well, do not exist more doomed place of bad ideas than `IT`.
 I made up my mind write this text seeking to eliminate any incredible idea that will deviate from the main goal of this software: